vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-03-VCH-Create.md

 These tests are intended to verify that the API behaves as expected when performing concurrent operations.

-###  1. Attempt to create two VCHs at the same time
+###  1. Attempt to create two VCHs at the same time within a single datacenter

+(Not implemented.)

+###  2. Attempt to create two VCHs at the same time in separate datacenters

 (Not implemented.)